Jeffreyon/intro-component-with-signup-form/README.md

 ### Continued development

 I would like to learn how to customize Tailwind further.
-While the build looks close to the proposed design, i didn't nail it.

-Til when i start using sass
+While the build looks close to the proposed design, i didn't nail it as much as i wanted to.
+Until i start using sass.

 ## Author